Pwntus/replicate-support-gpt/README.md

 );
 ```

-Create a PostgreSQL function uses the `<==>` cosine distance operator to get similar documentation chunks.
+Create a PostgreSQL function that uses the `<=>` cosine distance operator to get similar documentation chunks.

 ```sql
 create or replace function match_documents (